-ACCREDITATION.
-MCC graduates are eagerly sought by other four year colleges and universities which often lure them with financial assistance offers.
+ACADEMIC ACCREDITATION.
+MCC graduates are eagerly sought by four year colleges and universities which often lure them with financial assistance offers.
 MCC students have successfully transferred to colleges and universities throughout the United States and abroad.

 You need have no fear about the acceptability of your credits from Michigan Christian College.
 This is especially true when transferring to one of MCC's sister Christian colleges, most of which admit MCC graduates at junior status with no additional general education requirements.
+MCC is also a signatory to the MACRAO Articulation Agreement, which facilitates transfer to other Michigan colleges and Universities.
+Students desiring to take advantage of this agreement must see the Registrar for specific MCC course requirements.
 Public institutions often transfer Bible credits as English, History, or Humanities.